Toggle menu

 Not necessarily.
 This would be considered at your initial enquiry stage.
 However, should you have any criminal convictions in relation to any vulnerable group (children/young people or adults) this would preclude you from being considered.

-Will I have to pay National Insurance on the money I receive?
+Will I pay tax and National Insurance on the payments I receive?

 Share this page